 You need to collect your Event Guide when you scan your ticket at one of the six Villages on event morning.
 The Event Guide will contain important event information as well as a course map.
 There will also be event signage and volunteer course marshals along the route to point you in the right direction.
-The course will follow a similar route to last year, except around the Callan Park area in Rozelle.
-Please see the Course Map.
+You can also view the 2023 Course Map here.

 Do I need to walk in a certain direction?

 Yes, the course is set up for you to walk in a clockwise direction only to assist in safely managing the flow of walkers.
 People walking in an anti-clockwise direction will be classed as non-participants.

 Will there be free buses on the day?

 |MILSONS POINT (1C)

 On Alfred Street South outside Milsons Point Train Station

 Alfred Street South opposite side of the road to Milsons Point Train Station